Matt Frewer: Career

 Frewer portrayed the artificial intelligence character Max Headroom in the 1980s, starring in the 1985 eponymous science fiction television film; Frewer also played award-winning Network 23 journalist Edison Carter in the film.
 This led to a series on the UK Channel 4 network with the Max Headroom character as a video jockey and interviewer.
 This ran for two seasons, the second of which featured a studio audience with whom Max interacted.
 In 1987, an American series based upon the 1985 film aired, titled Max Headroom (1987–1988).
-From 1993-1995, Frewer voiced the Pink Panther for the television series.
-Frewer guest-starred in the fifth-season Star Trek: The Next Generation episode “A Matter of Time”.
-He also portrayed the character in other media, including a series of television commercials for "New Coke" and "Radio Rentals", as well as the single and music video for "Paranoimia" by Art of Noise.
+From 1993 to 1995, Frewer voiced the Pink Panther for the television series.
+Frewer guest-starred in the fifth-season Star Trek: The Next Generation episode "A Matter of Time".
+He also portrayed Max Headroom in other media, including a series of television commercials for "New Coke" and "Radio Rentals", as well as the single and music video for "Paranoimia" by Art of Noise.
 He reprised this role in the science fiction comedy film Pixels (2015).

 Frewer starred as Mike Stratford in Doctor Doctor (1989–1991).
 He also appeared as Trashcan Man in the television miniseries The Stand.
 Frewer has also appeared in such films as The Fourth Protocol (1987), Honey, I Shrunk the Kids (1989), National Lampoon's Senior Trip (1995), and the 2004 remake of Dawn of the Dead.

 Frewer was nominated for two Gemini Awards in 2000, one for a guest appearance on Da Vinci's Inquest and another for his work on the series Mentors.
 He was a regular on Eureka during the series' first two seasons, playing Jim Taggart.
 He has done voice-over work on several animated projects, including Batman: The Animated Series (1993) and The Incredible Hulk (1996–1997).
-Frewer portrayed Matt Praeger in Psi Factor: Chronicles of the Paranormal from 1997–2000.
+Frewer portrayed Matt Praeger in Psi Factor: Chronicles of the Paranormal from 1997 to 2000.

 In 2009, Frewer portrayed the retired villain Moloch the Mystic in Watchmen and appeared as the White Knight in the December 2009 Syfy two-part miniseries Alice, based upon Alice's Adventures in Wonderland.
 He starred as Pestilence in two episodes of Season 5 of Supernatural.
 He has appeared in several adaptations of Stephen King stories, such as The Stand, Quicksilver Highway, Riding the Bullet, Desperation and Bag of Bones.

-He played Dr. Aldous Leekie on the first two seasons of Orphan Black.
+He played Dr. Aldous Leekie in the first two seasons of Orphan Black.

 In 2018, Frewer portrayed Carnage in the Netflix series Altered Carbon.
-In the same year, Frewer was cast in the Netflix horror-drama series, The Order.
+In the same year, Frewer was cast in the Netflix horror-drama series The Order.

 Personal life

-Frewer has been married to Amanda Hillwood since 1984.
+Frewer has been married to Amanda Hillwood since 1984 and the couple have a daughter.
 In 1989, they bought a house in Marina del Rey, California.